phase: Preliminary Examinations, Admissibility Assessment

 On September 28, 2009, Guinea’s independence day, 50,000 protesters gathered in a national stadium to express discontent with President Camara’s plans to run for president and the military junta’s rule over the country.
 Guinea government forces began shooting into the crowds; an estimated 157 were killed.
 Protesters were stabbed and beaten.
 Women were targeted for rape and sexual violence.
 Guinea government forces quickly removed bodies from the stadium, making it difficult to ascertain the true number of those killed.
 After an assassination attempt, President Camara left the country for medical treatment.
 On June 27, 2010, Guinea held the first round of presidential elections and, on November 7, 2010, held the second round of presidential elections.
 Alpha Conde was elected president.

 Guinea is a State Party to the International Criminal Court (ICC) and ratified the Rome Statute on July 14, 2003.
 On October 14, 2009, after receiving communications of alleged atrocity crimes committed in Guinea, the ICC Office of the Prosecutor (OTP) announced a preliminary examination.
 In a December 2011 report, the OTP determined that there is a reasonable basis to believe that Guinea government forces committed crimes against humanity.
+The preliminary examination is focused on crimes committed in the context of the September 28, 2009 massacre, as well as the existence and genuineness of related national proceedings.

 For more information on the preliminary examination in Guinea, please visit the ICC page.